yak-fumblepack/michoe/readme.md

 modular? yes\
 run code? yes\
+play music? yes\
 do calculus? no\
-render latex? no\
+render latex? no
-play music? no